Plainly

 Some editing

-Give me your draft and I'll help you translate your complex document into plain language.
+I can help you transform your complex document into plain language.

 Writing help